 top of page

 You have chosen to wear braces to make your smile beautiful and healthy.
-But braces can damage your teeth and gums if you don’t look after them.
+But braces and retainers can damage your teeth and gums if you don’t look after them.
 These instructions will help to deliver the end result safely.
 Please continue with your regular check-ups with your dentist during orthodontic treatment.

 Sugary and fizzy (carbonated) drinks, including fizzy water, alcoholic drinks and natural fruit juices are very acidic in your mouth.
 They dissolve the protective enamel of your teeth and cause decay leaving permanent marks (or holes) when the brace is removed.
 These drinks are best during meals.
 In between meals, it is best to drink plain water, milk, or sugar-free juices.
 Avoid natural fruit juices too.